UXARRAY/uxarray/docs/contributing.rst

   - Please create a
     GitHub `Discussion <https://github.com/UXARRAY/uxarray/discussions>`_ or
-    `Issue <https://github.com/UXARRAY/uxarray/issues>`_ if you feel there
-    should be change in any way in this document!
+    `Issue <https://github.com/UXARRAY/uxarray/issues>`_ if you feel any changes should be made to this document!

 2. Configuring GitHub and Git, and Setting Up Python Environment
 ================================================================